"A dental implant is basically a bionic root."

 The Dental Implant Process

 Depending on the condition of your smile, the complexity of your case, and which types of dental implants you choose, your dental implant process can span anywhere from a few days to several months.
 Treatment begins with a consultation to assess your needs.
 Dr. Sean M. Healy and Dr. Diego Hurtado invite you to learn more about what you can expect when restoring your smile with this advanced treatment option.
-We have offices in Los Alamos, Taos, and Santa Fe, NM, to serve you.
+Our office in Santa Fe also serves patients from Los Alamos, Taos, and other parts of New Mexico.

 "These are two of the finest practitioners in Santa Fe."